ReadShade/ReadShade/source/reshade/licensing/licensing.rst

 Key purposes of software licenses include:

-- **Protecting Creator Rights:** Licenses allow creators to retain ownership and control over their work, specifying how it can be used, copied, distributed, and adapted.
+- **Protecting Creator Rights**: Licenses allow creators to retain ownership and control over their work, specifying how it can be used, copied, distributed, and adapted.
-- **Granting User Permissions:** They provide users with explicit permissions to interact with the software, such as running it, studying its code, modifying it, or distributing it.
+- **Granting User Permissions**: They provide users with explicit permissions to interact with the software, such as running it, studying its code, modifying it, or distributing it.
-- **Establishing Legal Framework:** Licenses create a clear legal framework, reducing ambiguity and potential disputes regarding software usage.
+- **Establishing Legal Framework**: Licenses create a clear legal framework, reducing ambiguity and potential disputes regarding software usage.
-- **Promoting Collaboration and Innovation:** Open-source licenses, in particular, encourage collaboration by allowing others to build upon existing work, fostering innovation within communities.
+- **Promoting Collaboration and Innovation**: Open-source licenses, in particular, encourage collaboration by allowing others to build upon existing work, fostering innovation within communities.

 Common Open-Source Licenses
 ---------------------------